avine/formation-angular-base/doc/workbook/public/11_routing.md

 - Add the guard to the appropriate route

-- Generate a new component `BasketEmpty` component
+- Generate a new `BasketEmpty` component
   - It simply displays _"Votre panier est vide."_

 - Add the route `'basket'` to display the component